rsekman/dnsmasq-at/README.md

 guest -> 192.168.0.130 -> 192.168.0.2 (-> 8.8.8.8)?
 ```
 the last step occurring only if the domain is not in the pi-holes blocklist.

+(Why not run two instances of pihole-FTL?
+Because that's not possible.
+Unless you want to use some sort of virtualisation I guess, but I *don't*.)